 There is considerable ambiguity of the very concept of privacy.
 Privacy means different things to different people, including the scholars who study it.
 Hence "protecting privacy" is a vague concept.
+(Acquisti 2004:p.2)

 In many ways privacy is a usefully vague term that evolves as society's concept of privacy changes.
 Privacy as a social space is comprised of visible discretion for society to manage the use of personal and sensitive information.
 (Acquisti, 2004 p.2)